LiaScript/liascript.github.com/content/english/blog/036_ascii-art.md

 author: André Dietrich
 image: "/images/post/ascii.jpg"
 categories:
-    - Examples
+    - Feature
-    - Shorts
+    - Tutorial
 tags:
-    - LiaScript
+    - Animation
-    - ASCII
+    - Video
-    - YouTube
+    - Markdown
 description: A quick introduction into ASCII-aRT and how it is integrated into LiaScript, such that you can integrate for example also formulas and animations to your image...
 ---